thedhinakarr/hiptifyTools/README.md

-# showOnSaleTool: Web Scraper with MERN Stack and Google Sheets Integration
+# showOnSaleTool: Web Scraper with Google Sheets Integration

 ## Overview
 showOnSaleTool is a web application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 It is used to scrape data from a website and store it in Google Sheets in Excel format..